-The County Government of Nyeri is committed to the ongoing development and review of ICT policies, procedures and guidelines to manage the risk of emerging threats to its systems and services.
-This work will be coordinated by the Information Governance Group chaired by the County Secretary.
-A list of current supporting documents is included in Appendices New policies,
+The County Government of Tharaka Nithi is committed to the ongoing development and review of ICT policies, procedures and guidelines to manage the risk of emerging threats to its systems and services.
+This work will be coordinated by the Information Governance Group chaired by the County Executive Committee Member responsible for ICT .
+A list of current supporting documents is included in Appendices New policies, procedures and guidelines are distributed to all stakeholders at the time of issue.
+Appendices of this policy are updated during the annual ICT Security review.